technocrat/swingwatch.org/mi.md

 ~~~
 ## Scenarios

 The scenario tables below show the possible outcomes that involve Michigan.
 Not included is the trivial case where one candidate takes all of the swing states.
-Michigan is represented in 64 of the 127 possible outcomes.  *The combinations shown are those representing swing states taken by Biden.*
+Michigan is represented in 64 of the 127 possible outcomes.  *The combinations shown are those representing swing states taken by Harris.*

-### Biden wins
+### Harris wins
 ~~~
 <table>
   <thead>
     <tr class = "header headerLastRow">
       <th style = "text-align: right;">Scenario</th>
       <th style = "text-align: right;">Electoral Votes</th>
-      <th style = "text-align: right;">Biden Votes</th>
+      <th style = "text-align: right;">Harris Votes</th>
       <th style = "text-align: right;">Trump Votes</th>
       <th style = "text-align: right;">Result</th>
     </tr>